tracking

 How to teach teenagers about spiritual habits that last

-Let’s be real—teenagers are creatures of habit.
+We all recognize that teenagers are creatures of habit.
 They wake up at the last possible second, grab the same snack every day after school, and somehow manage to rewatch the same three shows on Netflix endlessly.
 But when it comes to spiritual habits, consistency can feel impossible.
+Most students want to grow in their faith, but they don’t always know how.
+And as youth pastors, we can sometimes fall into the trap of teaching why spiritual habits matter without showing students how to actually develop them.
+So let’s fix that.
+Here’s how to teach teenagers about spiritual habits in a way that sticks beyond youth group.

 1. Start Where They Are, Not Where You Want Them to Be

 Most of our students aren’t rolling out of bed at 6 AM for a deep dive into Leviticus.
 They’re scrolling TikTok before their feet hit the floor.
-That’s reality.
+Is that the healthiest morning rhythm?
+Maybe not.
+But it’s definitely reality.
+So instead of overwhelming them with a “do everything at once” spiritual disciplines plan, start where they are:

 • If they’re already listening to music every day, introduce them to worship playlists.